Understanding Emergency Light Transformers Installation

 De-energize and lockout/tagout; inspect, confirm input, test windings and secondary, then isolate downstream to pinpoint faults.

 De-energize first and follow lockout/tagout.
-If you’re not qualified for live testing, stop here and replace the unit.
+If you’re not qualified for live testing, stop here and replace the unit or work with a contractor who regularly does emergency light transformer replacements.

-1. Visual: inspect for heat discoloration, cracked solder joints, swollen capacitors, chafed leads, or loose connectors.
+1. Visual: inspect for heat discoloration, cracked solder joints, swollen capacitors, chafed leads, or loose connectors around the transformer and input stage.

 2. Input sanity: confirm correct input lead (120 vs 277 V), tight neutral/ground, and proper emergency transfer device wiring if present.

-3. Continuity: with power off, check transformer primary/secondary continuity; open winding = replace.
+3. Continuity: with power off, check transformer primary/secondary continuity; an open winding usually means it’s time for an emergency light replacement transformer.

 4. Secondary voltage: with power on and safe methods, measure secondary under no-load and light-load; compare to spec.